 MACCDC takes great pride in being one of the premier events of this type in the world.

-The 2022 Mid-Atlantic Collegiate Cyber Defense Competition (MACCDC) – presented by Raytheon Intelligence and Space and run by the National CyberWatch Center – is in its 17th year of providing a unique experience for college and university students to test their cybersecurity knowledge and skills in a competitive environment.
-In 2021, more than 200+ students competed for an opportunity to be one of eight teams to advance to the Regional Finals.
-The Regional Finals are open to the public to attend.
-In non-COVID-19 pandemic years (2020, 2021), the Regional Finals are held at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.
+The 2023 Mid-Atlantic Collegiate Cyber Defense Competition (MACCDC) – run by the National CyberWatch Center – is in its 18th year of providing a unique experience for college and university students to test their cybersecurity knowledge and skills in a competitive environment.
+In 2022, more than 200+ students competed for an opportunity to be one of eight teams to advance to the Regional Finals.
+In non-COVID-19 pandemic years (2020-2022), the Regional Finals are held at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.
 The winner of the MACCDC represents the Mid-Atlantic region at the National CCDC, usually the third week in April.

 “Such experiential education increases the knowledge and expertise of future professionals who may be in a position to contribute to the secure design and operation of critical information and its supporting infrastructure.”

 from Exploring a National Cyber Security Exercise for Colleges and Universities, Lance J. Hoffman and Daniel Ragsdale, 2004